taskcluster/taskcluster-github/docs/taskcluster-yml-v1.md

 ### Branch Filtering

-You can also add a branch clause to your `${if}, then` statement so that the task will only run for events on certain branches.
+You can also add a branch clause to your `$if` - `then` statement so that the task will only run for events on certain branches.
 For example, the task defined below will only run for pushes to the master branch:

 ```yaml
 version: 1